HL7/davinci-ecdx/input/pagecontent/attachments.md

  -->

 1. EHR assemble attachments and re-attachment data for a claim
-1. EHR invokes `$attachment` operation to submit attachments to Payer
+1. EHR invokes `$submit-attachment` operation to submit attachments to Payer
 1. Payer responds with an http transactional layer response either accepting or rejecting transaction
 1. Payer attaches data to claim and processes claim (out of scope)